QLG-10: Design and development

-QLG-10 is a single shot, manual, front loading grenade launcher.
-Grenade launcher is pre-engraved with rifling to provide in-flight stabilization with rotation.
-Standard projectile weights 169 gram with muzzle velocity of 78 meters per second.
+QLG-10 is a single-shot, manual, front-loading grenade launcher.
+The grenade launcher is pre-engraved with rifling to provide in-flight stabilization with rotation.
+The standard projectile weighs 169 grams with a muzzle velocity of 78 meters per second.

 Type 10 projectile is caseless and low velocity, designed for shoulder fire and handheld operations.
 Type 10 grenade utilizes high-low cartridge designed for low recoil operation with extended range.
 The grenade has an effective range of 400 meters.

 An iron sight is provided with seven adjustable range marks.
 The YMAL10-35 red dot sight can be attached to the left side of the grenade launcher, providing range-finding function.

 Grenade Types

-Four types of grenade are available:
+Four types of grenades are available: